-What was the motivation behind the research in your recent Polymer Chemistry paper (DOI: 10.1039/C2PY20972A) ?
+What was the motivation to write your Polymer Chemistry article?

 Why did you choose Polymer Chemistry to publish your work?
+(DOI: 10.1039/C4PY01224K)

 In which upcoming conferences may our readers meet you?

-How do you spend your spare time?
+How do you spend your spare times?

 Which profession would you choose if you were not a scientist?